WHAT IS FARMWORKER AWARENESS WEEK?

 - Farmworkers are treated differently under the law, and they deserve the same rights and protections

-As part of AFOP’s Health & Safety Programs national effort to bring awareness to the work and lives of farmworkers in the United States, we are sponsoring a long-sleeved shirt drive throughout the United States.
-Many of AFOP’s member organizations are doing their part to raise awareness about the dangers farmworkers face working with pesticides and under the sun by participating in the national long-sleeved shirt drive.
+As part of AFOP’s Health & Safety Programs national effort to bring awareness to the work and lives of farmworkers in the United States, every year we sponsor a long-sleeved shirt drive throughout the United States.
+Many of AFOP’s member organizations and other groups, organizations, and universities have joined our effort to raise awareness about the dangers farmworkers face working with pesticides and under the sun by participating in the National Long-Sleeved Shirt Drive.

 WHEN IS THE NFAW?